Hakman90/MultiRegionAccessPoints/README.md

 <h1>S3 Multi Region Access Points</h1>

 <h2>Description</h2>
-This Project shows you how to create a customer managed KMS key and encrypt a plain text filee with it using Cloudshell.
+This Project shows you how to create an S3 Multi-Region Acces point, which enables failover and replication between 2 or more buckets .
 <br />

 <h2>Project walk-through:</h2>